jonathanmeaney-lmk/Vegtabible_App/README.md

 ---

 - The website was tested on Google Chrome, Microsoft Edge, Firefox and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, Tablet, iPhone 6s, iPhone SE, Huawei Y6, Huawei P9 and Samsung Phones.
+The website was found to be responsive across all of these devices.
 - A large amount of testing was done to ensure that all pages were linking correctly, and buttons and forms sections were working as intended (more details below).
 - Friends, family members and fellow Code Institute students were asked to review the site and documentation to point out any bugs and/or user experience issues.